 Heart disease is a type of cardiovascular disease (CVD).
 This means that it affects your heart and blood vessels.
 There are several types of heart disease.
 The most common type in the US is coronary artery disease (CAD), also known as coronary heart disease (CHD).
 Over seven million women in the US were living with CHD in 2011.
 Worldwide, over seven million people died from CHD in 2008.
 Low- and middle-income countries are most affected; over eight out of ten deaths from CVD occur there, and affect women and men equally.

-A heart attack occurs when a plaque breaks free from the blood vessel"s wall and forms a clot that blocks an artery supplying blood to your heart.
+A heart attack occurs when a plaque breaks free from a blood vessel's wall and forms a clot that blocks an artery supplying blood to your heart.
 This blockage means that the oxygen-rich blood necessary for the heart to pump cannot reach the heart and part of the heart muscle may become injured or die.
 CAD can also lead to heart failure or an irregular heartbeat (arrhythmia).

 For some people, the first sign of heart disease is a heart attack.
 Symptoms of a heart attack include:

 As with men, women's most common heart attack symptom is chest pain or discomfort.
 However, women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea or vomiting, and back or jaw pain.
 Many women who have suffered a heart attack report that they simply felt like they had indigestion.
 If you feel heart attack symptoms, do not delay -- seek medical attention immediately.

 Two out of every three women who die suddenly of CHD do not have any prior symptoms, so it is important to know your risk factors for heart disease and to maintain good heart health.
 Many factors can increase your risk for heart disease.
 One of the most important is family history.
 If someone in your family has had heart disease, you have a higher risk.